 PAR is the next consideration.
-Given the LED fixtures that we sell in our store, you will have no issue answering that question – what you likely will need to deal with is too much intensity on the highest end models that we sell.
+Given the LED fixtures that we sell in our store, you will have no issue answering that question – what you likely will need to deal with is too much intensity on the highest-end models that we sell.
 The PAR spread is also another factor to keep in mind.
-Some of the models can have very intense lighting in the middle and spread is less on the outside.
+Some of the models can have very intense lighting in the middle and the spread is less on the outside.
 Other models have a fair even spread.
 In both cases, you will need to factor in spacing to solve get the proper PAR or adjust your intensity on the fixtures.

 Spectrum is important if your fixture is not adjustable.
-This is a critical question to answer if you purchase an LED fixture that does not publish it’s spectrum or give you the option of adjusting the spectrum.
-Other higher end models allow you to adjust the spectrum yourself to suit your needs, which may require you to adjust it.
+This is a critical question to answer if you purchase an LED fixture that does not publish its a spectrum or give you the option of adjusting the spectrum.
+Other higher-end models allow you to adjust the spectrum yourself to suit your needs, which may require you to adjust it.
 This can be a pro or even a con as adjustments can get complicated.
 You will want to look for a light fixture that peaks around the 460nm range, which has been the standard for top T5 lighting manufacturers for many years.

 This is where a manufacturer like a Kessil comes in with their simple adjustable features that ensure you always have the correct spectrum for your controls (Called the Kessil Logic), but allows you to remove harmful colors or reduce intensity.
-They also focused on more even spread than intensity which makes them more suitable for beginner and intermediate hobbyist..
+They also focused on more even spread than intensity which makes them more suitable for beginner and intermediate hobbyists..

 To help simplify the selection process for you, we provided the PAR & Stock Spectrum readings from our most popular LED lighting and our recommendations below.
 All readings are at 100% intensity: